dotnet/android/Documentation/guides/MSBuildBestPractices.md

 The main thing to keep in mind here is that almost all of our public-facing MSBuild properties should be prefixed with `Android`.
-This is a good convention so it is easy to know which properties are specific to Xamarin.Android, and this will prevent them from conflicting with MSBuild properties from other products.
+This is a good convention so it is easy to know which properties are specific to .NET for Android, and this will prevent them from conflicting with MSBuild properties from other products.
 All MSBuild properties are effectively "global variables"...

-## Xamarin.Android MSBuild Task base classes
+## .NET for Android MSBuild Task base classes

 We have a few base classes to simplify error handling, `async` / `await` usage, etc.